 If you’re not carving a pumpkin this year and so won’t have any leftover fleshy pumpkin insides, theres always the canned pumpkin option.
 Although, canned pumpkin isn’t always that easy to get hold of in the UK, but you just know that you can always rely on Amazon for such things.
 Theres plenty of choice, which you will see in related products, but this is the one I usually get, which also has an easy to follow pumpkin pie recipe on the back of the can (click the link below to view in Amazon):

-As I made this pasta dish before getting our pumpkin (let alone carving it) I used the canned pumpkin puree in this recipe.
-But canned or fresh will both work for this dish.
+As I made this pumpkin pasta dish before getting our pumpkin (let alone carving it), I used canned pumpkin puree in this recipe.
+But canned or fresh will both great work for this dish.
 If you do decide to use the fresh pumpkin flesh, have a little look at my pumpkin muffins post, which describes how I usually remove and prepare pumpkin flesh for cooking.

 To keep things super tasty but not too stodgy I add butterbeans and onions to the pumpkin sauce – blitz in with the hand blender.
 The beans and the onion really enhance the pumpkin to give that full favoured creamy consistency.

 For an extra bite I also mixed in cubed, roasted butternut squash.
 I do love a good roasted veggie, with plenty of caramelised flavours going on – and that works particularly well in this dish.
 And of course, in my kitchen, no dish escapes a good scattering of herbs and a generous sprinkle of parmesan (or veggie cheese to keep it vegetarian).

 Enjoy – and heres to a spooky Halloween with lots of good grub 🙂